 Another type of fauxna is the Artifact Imitative.

 Kathleen Becker uses the fiberglass horse pictured above for her business, Häst PSC.
 The model has two functions: (1) to demonstrate her large-animal rescue equipment for the web page and rescue conferences; (2) to serve her work as a basis for developing new products.
 While it is a “thoroughbred” horse, if real, it would weigh only about 800 pounds.
 Typical riding horses weigh about 1000, so Majestic is a bit smaller.
 This size is often considered to be a “cob,” which takes slightly smaller halters and harnesses.

 A nasomuscular team:

 Another type of Fauxna is the Artifact Imaginary, Non-Symbolic.
-This kind ranges from the fearsome to the cuddly.
+This kind ranges from the fearsome to cuddly to high-art.

 Another type of Fauxna is the Symbolic–realistic, stylized, or invented: